ashishtam/apache-spark-multi-node-installation/index.md

 Replace the MASTER-IP with the IP address of master and similarly for slaves.
 And, make sure you have the vim or you can use any editor.

 (Note: Comment the localhost already present in the hosts file if it gives problem)

 ## Configure SSH
+You need to configure ssh for password-less login from master to slaves and from all the slaves to master.

 ### Install OpenSSH
 Install openssh using following command as,